Dogs at Weddings – How to Include Your FURRY FRIENDS in the Big Day

 If you’re planning your wedding and wondering, “Can we include our dog in the big day?” — the answer is a big YES (with a few things to consider first!).

-Over the years, I’ve seen some brilliant (and adorable) ways couples have included dogs at weddings, and I thought I’d pull together a few tips and advice to help with planning if you’re thinking of doing the same.
+As a pet-friendly wedding photographer, I’ve seen some brilliant (and adorable) ways couples have included dogs at their weddings, and I thought I’d pull together a few tips and share some advice to help with planning if you’re thinking of doing the same.

 If you’re anything like me, your dog is more than just a pet.
 They’re part of the family, so it makes sense that you’d want them involved in your special celebrations in any way you can!